-PROPONENTS MIGHT ARGUE that there is no reason for FIT's anomalous status as a community college sponsored by the Department of Education; given that it is, in practice, a four-year SUNY campus it should be funded like any other SUNY campus.
+PROPONENTS MIGHT ARGUE that there is no reason for FIT's anomalous status as a community college sponsored by the Department of Education; given that it is, in practice, a four-year SUNY college it should be funded like any other SUNY college.
 They might also argue that because New York City is a major fashion capitol, there are good prospects for philanthropic and industry support to make up for loss of local sponsorship.
 They might also note that the mission of the Department of Education is to provide for K-12 education for New York City children, and that subsidizing FIT is not relevant to this mission.
-Finally, they might point out that demand for higher education has been growing-especially at affordable, wellregarded institutions like FIT-so tuition will continue to be a strong revenue source, softening the blow of the loss of city funds.
+Finally, they might point out that demand for higher education has been growingespecially at affordable, well-regarded institutions like FIT-so tuition will continue to be a strong revenue source, softening the blow of the loss of city funds.

 OPPONENTS MIGHT ARGUE that loss of local sponsorship could lead to a sharp rise in tuition that will offset the affordability of FIT.
 Additionally, opponents could also point out that the state does not meet its current mandate for funding of community colleges so it is not likely that the state would make up the loss of city funds.
-They might also suggest that even if the current arrangement does not make sense, the logical alternative would be to incorporate FIT into the city university system, which would not produce savings for the city; nor guarantee that the funds would be available for other education department spending.
+They also might suggest that even if the current arrangement does not make sense, the logical alternative would be to incorporate FIT into the city university system, which would not produce savings for the city nor guarantee that the funds would be available for other education department spending.
 And finally, they could say that other funding sources such as contributions from the business community are too unstable because they can shrink when the economy slows.

-Construct a Waste-to-Energy Plant For a Portion of City Refuse
+OPTION: Construct a Waste-to-Energy Plant For a Portion of City Refuse

-Savings: \$38 million annually beginning in 2021
+Savings: \$55 million annually beginning in 2022

-Waste-to-energy (WTE) facilities generate electricity from nonrecyclable refuse, mainly through the use of combustion but also through emerging technologies such as thermal processing and anaerobic digestion.
+Waste-to-energy (WTE) facilities generate electricity from nonrecyclable refuse, mainly through combustion, but also via emerging technologies such as thermal processing and anaerobic digestion.
 About 12 percent of garbage generated in the U.S. is converted into energy at 86 modern waste-to-energy facilities, although none exist in New York City.
 Modern plants produce fewer emissions than allowed under federal regulations and can shrink the volume of the waste during processing by up to 90 percent while generating electricity.
-A city-built WTE combustion facility would reduce the city's waste export costs and reduce pollution caused by exporting much of our waste to out-of-state landfills.
+With the city expected to enter into long-term waste export contracts at significantly higher prices than under the current short-term agreements, a city-built WTE combustion facility would reduce the city's long-term waste export costs and reduce pollution caused by exporting much of our waste to out-of-state landfills.

 Currently, the city exports about 11,000 tons of waste per day.
 Most of it goes to landfills as far away as Georgia and North Carolina.
-In 2014 the city's average cost to export waste to a landfill was \$99 a ton.
-About 14 percent of the city's exported waste is processed in privately owned WTE plants near the city, at a cost of about \$77 per ton.
+In 2015, the city's average cost to export waste to a landfill was \$101 a ton.
+About 13 percent of the city's exported waste, mostly from Manhattan, is processed in privately owned WTE plants near the city, at a cost of about \$77 per ton.
 Greater export distances, rising fuel costs, and a decreasing supply of landfill space will continue to drive up the city's future waste disposal costs.
-Total waste export costs were \$307 million in 2014 and are projected to grow substantially, at about 6 percent a year on average through 2018.
+Total waste export costs were \$323 million in 2015 and are projected to grow substantially, at about 5 percent a year on average through 2019.